mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

          ON product (item_code);
      ```

-   - Normally an order code key would have an internal assignment module, but for the scope of this project the user will be responsible for entering unique item codes when add new products to the database.
+   - Normally an order code key would have an internal assignment module, but for the scope of this project the user will be responsible for entering unique item codes when adding new products to the system.

    - product_sales on the product table has a default value of 0

-   - department_name on department table has a unique index (UK)
+   - department_name on department table is the alternate/natural key.
+When adding a new department the user must choose a unique name, i.e. department_name has a unique index (UK)

      ```mysql
      CREATE UNIQUE INDEX UX1_department_department_name